vesoft-inc/nebula-docs/docs/manual-EN/3.build-develop-and-administration/5.storage-service-administration/job-manager.md

 -------------------------------------------------------------------------------------
 ```

-The above statement returns one to multiple rows, which is determined by the storage number where the space is located.
+The above statement returns one to multiple rows, which is determined by the `storaged` number where the space is located.

 What's in the returned results: